 Developing a successful career as a freelance interpreter requires a proactive approach to networking.
 This means keeping in touch with key professional bodies, interpreters' groups and potential employers, both nationally and internationally.
 You should also try to attend workshops and seminars to find out more about sources of work and work providers.

 It's possible to move into training or management roles within your particular sector once you've built up a good level of experience.
-As a conference interpreter, you could go on to recruit teams of interpreters for private employers, working as a consultant.
+This can involve training other interpreters or, as a conference interpreter, recruiting teams of interpreters for private employers.

 For many freelancers, career development means the ability to select more interesting or better-paid assignments.